Eketorp: Modern day situation

 Presently the fort is used as a tourist site for visitors to Öland to experience a fortification for this region.
-A museum located in the interior long houses displays a few of the large number (26 000) of artifacts retrieved by the National Heritage Board during the major decade long excavation ending in 1974.
-Visitors are assessed an admission charge.
-Inside the fort, visitors are greeted by employees wearing the historical costumes from the period 400–650.
-There are daily activities during the summer season (mid June to mid August), which include archery, bread baking, crafts and many activities mainly for children.
-Guided tours are also available then.
-There is also a gift shop on site.
-Besides use as a tourist attraction, the site has been used for experimental archaeology.
+A museum located in the interior long houses displays a few of the large number of artifacts retrieved by the National Heritage Board during a decade long excavation which ended in 1974.
+Visitors are charged an admission fee.
+Inside the fort, visitors are greeted by employees wearing the historical costumes meant to simulate the possible clothing of the time between the years 400 and 650 CE.
+There are daily activities during the summer season (mid June to mid August), which include archery, bread baking, crafts and many activities for children.
+Guided tours are also available.
+There is a gift shop on site.
+Besides being a tourist attraction, the site has also been used for experimental archaeology.

 Eketorp lies a few kilometers west of route 136.
 There is an ample unpaved parking area situated approximately two kilometers west of the paved Öland perimeter highway.